 Once you’ve listened, it’s time to digest and reflect on that new information together.
 Scientific studies have shown that self-reflection helps transform experience into knowledge (Gilbert & Trudel, 2001).

 Of course, for the manager, a bit part of this reflective journey lies in exercising empathy muscles.
 In a recent survey, 51% of Lifeed users said that empathy is best shown through putting yourself in someone else’s shoes (Lifeed, 2020).
 Perhaps it’s a case of recognizing and acknowledging the multiple roles that a person holds, or how their experiences may change their perspective on a situation.

 You can also encourage such reflective practice with your team through informal chats about project progress and performance.
 89% of HR leaders agree that on-going feedback and check-ins are key to successful outcomes (Forbes, 2019).

 Self-improvement is not only about recognising where you can improve, it’s about modelling continuous learning and development to your team too.
-It’s something that’s at the heart of our Lifeed programs, and our studies show that it boosts involvement with the organization by 73% (Lifeed, 2020).
+It’s something that’s at the heart of our Lifeed programs.
+Our studies show that it boosts involvement with the organization by 73% (Lifeed, 2020).
 When it comes to self-development, it’s important to be intentional.
 Perhaps it’s a case of extending your reflective time to identify behavioral choices oriented around the skills you want to develop, and then intentionally working those behaviors and opportunities into the rest of your week.
-It’s natural for us to behave in ways that feel good and familiar, but true learning happens when we embrace the unknown.
+It’s natural for us to behave in ways that feel good and familiar.
+But true learning happens when we embrace the unknown.